exonum/exonum-doc/src/get-started/create-service.md

 ### Configure Node

-Node expects a blockchain instance and a configuration.
+For launching a node a blockchain instance and node configuration are required.
 [Node configuration](../architecture/configuration.md) consists of two
 parts: